terramate-io/terramate/docs/config-overview.md

 | condition        | bool           | The condition for generation |
 | content          | string         | The content to be generated |

+For detailed documentation about this block, see the [File Code Generation](https://github.com/mineiros-io/terramate/blob/main/docs/codegen/generate-file.md) docs.

 # generate_hcl block schema

 The `generate_hcl` block requires one label and have the structure below: